One sample Χ2 hypothesis test for VAR and SD

 Population must be normal.

-The test statistic is a measure of discrepancy between a sample statistic
+The test statistic Χ2 is a measure of discrepancy between the sample statistic s

 and the H0 claimed value of the population parameter σ.